Looking for new clients? Meet them on Reedsy

 Head here for an account of Clem Flanagan's experience of the industry.

-If you can’t find (or can’t afford) to take an internship, look for short-term gigs on freelancing sites.
-Do note that, even with a compelling profile and plenty of self-marketing, you’ll probably have to take jobs that don’t really interest you at first.
+If you can’t find (or can’t afford to take) an internship, look for short-term gigs on freelancing sites.
+Note that even with a compelling profile and plenty of self-marketing, you might have to take jobs that don’t really interest you at first.
 For instance, you might plan to specialize in developmental book editing, but you might find yourself copy editing blogs and academic essays to start with.

-This part of your editing career is the definition of “the hustle.”
-You’ll be working long hours, not getting paid much, and probably feeling frustrated.
-But if you can push through all that, you’ll emerge on the other side with the kind of knowledge and experience you can build a more sustainable career on.
+This part of your editing career is the definition of hustling.
+You’ll most likely work long hours, not getting paid as much as you deserve.
+But if you can push through all that, you’ll emerge on the other side with the kind of knowledge and experience that you can build a more sustainable career on.
 Hang in there!

 How to become an editor | A group of penguins stand around in icy Antarctica.